s-n-d-p/codeManager/README.md

 # cm.py - Code manager (Your way to organised code)
 ############################### USAGE ####################################

-# 1. To clean the kitchen(Copy the problem url to clip-board):
+ 1. To clean the kitchen:
-#						./cm.py clean - takes out the garbage :p
+	./cm.py clean - takes out the garbage :p

-# 2. To save a new code:
+ 2. To save a new code (Copy the problem url to clip-board):
-#						./cm.py <fileName>
+	./cm.py fileName
-# 						and follow the instructions on the screen
+	and follow the instructions on the screen

-# 3. To make a note:
+ 3. To make a note:
-#						./cm.py note
+	./cm.py note
-# 						select the topic, and write the note
+	select the topic, and write the note

-# 4. To read a note:
+ 4. To read a note:
-#						./cm.py readnote
+	./cm.py readnote
-#						select the topic, and read the notes
+	 select the topic, and read the notes
 ##########################################################################